 Toads have relatively dry, warty skin, shorter back legs compared to most frogs, and often live further from water than frogs.
 Most frogs, on the other hand, have slimy and fairly smooth skin and longer back legs – they can leap where toads only hop.

-Amphibian skin is fairly delicate and they can lose water as well as gain water through the skin.
-In fact, frogs and toads have a “seat patch” of skin that easily absorbs water and is how they drink!
+Frogs and toads have a “seat patch” of skin that easily absorbs water and that is how they drink!
 Many toxins can easily cross an amphibian’s skin, making many of them particularly sensitive to pollution.
 (Do not handle them if you have chemicals such as insect repellent on your hands.)

 On the other hand, frogs and toads secrete various toxins from their skin, which helps protect them from infections and in some cases may help protect against predators.
 Most frogs are completely safe to handle, and none will give you warts!
 However, do not rub your eyes or get your fingers in your mouth after handling them.
 The skin secretions of toads can result in a burning sensation if it gets in your eyes.